 The corresponding author or institution/organization is responsible for making the manuscript FEE-Review Process payment.
 The additional FEE-Review Process payment covers the fast review processing and quick editorial decisions, and regular article publication covers the preparation in various formats for online publication, securing full-text inclusion in a number of permanent archives like HTML, XML, and PDF, and feeding to different indexing agencies.

 Manuscripts should be prepared according to the "ICMJE: Uniform Requirements for Manuscripts Submitted to Biomedical Journals" (Ann Intern Med.
 1997;126:36-47) as outlined below.

-The manuscript, as well as all subsequent revised versions, should be submitted in anarranged as follow: Title page, Abstract (if required), Text, References, Tables, Figure legends and Figures/Images.
-Please this material , therefore must be inserted after the Reference list.
+The manuscript, as well as all subsequent revised versions, should be submitted in an unique file arranged as follow: Title page, Abstract (if required), Text, References, Tables, Figure legends and Figures/Images.
+Please do not submit this material as supplementary files, therefore figures/images and tables must be inserted inside the manuscript file after the Reference list.

 Authors who publish in Journal of Animal Research and Nutrition can make their source data, reports of statistical analysis, as well as any other materials that they judge important, freely available to the scientific community.